 How to Organize Client Folders

-I want to go through with you my Client Folders and How to Organize Them.
-This is the key way I keep every current project I am working on organized.
-I have different files within the main file folder and I will explain what I keep in each of them.
+I want to go through my interior design client folders with you and share how we organize them.
+We have different files within the main file folder and I will explain what I keep in each of those.

 To Start:

-I start with the main file folder.
-The ones I use I’ve had forever.
-I need to buy some more as have none left but sadly these ones are no longer available!
+We start with the main file folder.
+The ones that we use I’ve had forever.
+Sadly the original style folders I loved so much are no longer available!

-A folder with a sleeve and a pocket has worked beautifully for organizing our interior design project files.
+The folder with a sleeve and a pocket has worked beautifully for organizing our interior design project files for years.
 Within the main folder, I have 4 colour-coded individual pockets that I slot into the sleeve side.

 In the pocket side I keep all my samples for that project such as fabric swatches, wallpaper samples, paint chips, etc.